-- Introduction: Include name, contact information, why you’re interested in this project, what area of the islands you live and work, your connection to ʻAʻala Park, Kapālama/Kou Ahupuaʻa, and/or the Hawaiian, Pacific Islander, Micronesian, or other underrepresented communities, and a summary of relevant experience and/or education (max 1 page – scoring weight 20%).
+- Introduction and Experience: Include name, contact information, why you’re interested in this project, what area of the islands you live and work, your connection to ʻAʻala Park, Kapālama/Kou Ahupuaʻa, and/or the Hawaiian, Pacific Islander, Micronesian, or other underrepresented communities, and a summary of relevant experience and/or education (max 1 page – scoring weight 40%).

-Artists will be informed by Friday, August 28th, if their proposal has been selected.
-Proposals will be selected by the Maui MPO and HEAL, and will be judged on their quality, creativity, and potential for positive community impact.
-Please note, although it is not required to located on Maui, preference will be given to artists with connections to ʻAʻala Park, Kapālama/Kou Ahupuaʻa, and/or the Hawaiian, Pacific Islander, Micronesian community or other underrepresented communities.
+Artists will be informed by Friday, August 18th, if their proposal has been selected.
+Proposals will be selected by TPL, and will be judged on their quality, creativity, and potential for positive community impact.
+Note, preference will be given to artists with connections to ʻAʻala Park, Kapālama/Kou Ahupuaʻa, and/or the Hawaiian, Pacific Islander, Micronesian community or other underrepresented communities.